 Proposed Change: (edits to existing FPP text in “track changes”)

 2.4.2.2.
 Counting Windows.
-The crowder shall be opened to full count slot width when not counting.
+The crowder shall be opened to full count slot width and the picketed leads shall be removed when not counting.
 The crowder shall be open as far as possible to allow accurate counting and shall not be closed to less than 18” while counting.
 This will usually occur during high turbidity conditions to allow count accuracy criteria to be achieved.
 All equipment should be maintained and in good condition.
 The counting window and backboard should be cleaned as needed to maintain good visibility.
 Crowder ranges at IHR are as follows:

 • North = 19.5” (fixed width)